Who we are

 We innovate and build capacity with communities worldwide, engage key leaders, and collaborate to reform institutions so that private, short-term goals will more closely align with society’s long-term goals.

-NatCap is a partnership of two world-class academic institutions, Stanford University and the University of Minnesota, advancing new science together with, inspired by, and implemented through two of the world’s largest NGOs, The Nature Conservancy and World Wildlife Fund.
+NatCap is a partnership of three world-class academic institutions – Stanford University, the Chinese Academy of Sciences, and the University of Minnesota – advancing new science together with, inspired by, and implemented through two of the world’s largest NGOs, The Nature Conservancy and World Wildlife Fund.
 We work with other key collaborators so that our science directly informs decisions.
 At Stanford, our primary university homes are the Stanford Woods Institute for the Environment and the Department of Biology, while our collaborations engage faculty and students across all schools.
+At the Chinese Academy of Sciences, our primary home is the Research Center for Eco-Environmental Sciences.
 At the University of Minnesota, our primary home is the Institute on the Environment.
 Uniquely positioned as neither an academic institution nor an NGO, we inhabit the space between the two to deliver top-notch science and tools to bring the value of natural capital into real-world decisions.

 Our people–our human capital–make our work possible (and fun too).
 The Natural Capital Project is led by an interdisciplinary team of core scientists and project leaders from each partner institution, as well as strategic advisors with deep experience in multiple realms.
 Our team includes ecologists, economists, policy experts, geographers, hydrologists, computer scientists, software engineers, and more–all working to make valuing natural capital easier and more accessible to everyone.